 On June 16, 2016, the Company entered into an arrangement with the Dolan Family Office, LLC ("DFO LLC"), a company controlled by Charles F. Dolan, MSG Networks and MSG providing for the sharing of certain expenses associated with executive office space which is available to Charles F. Dolan, James L. Dolan and DFO LLC.
-In 2019, the Company paid approximately \$68,000 for its portion of such office expenses.
+In 2020, the Company paid approximately \$80,400 for its portion of such office expenses.

 Sujin Dolan, the daughter-in-law of James L. Dolan, a director of the Company, has been employed by the Company in a non-executive officer position since January 28, 2020.
-It is expected that Ms. Sujin Dolan will earn \$120,000 during the current fiscal year ending December 31, 2020.
+Ms. Sujin Dolan earned \$120,410 during the fiscal year ended December 31, 2020.